 Whether they design air conditioning, ventilation systems, heat exchangers or heat sinks, our clients are using simulation to increase thermal comfort, save energy, enhance efficiency, improve air quality, and significantly boost the performance of their HVAC applications and systems.

 The SimScale Community plays an important role in helping our users perform successful simulations.
-With an extensive catalog of over 15,000 simulations, the Public Projects Library includes project templates that you can copy and edit according to your product specifications.
+With an extensive catalog of thousands of simulations, the Public Projects Library includes project templates that you can copy and edit according to your product specifications.
 Using the existing setup, you can easily start your own simulation.